emberjs/website/assets/docs/handlebars.md

 NOTE: The template you pass to the block helper will look up properties relative to each child view.
 To access the item in the array that the view should represent, refer to the `content` property via {{content}}.

-Remember that under the hood, `SC.CollectionView` creates a new view for each item in the bound array.
-By default, each new view will be an instance of `SC.View`.
-You can tell the collection which type of view to create instances of by subclassing `SC.CollectionView` and supplying a custom class:
+Remember that under the hood, `Ember.CollectionView` creates a new view for each item in the bound array.
+By default, each new view will be an instance of `Ember.View`.
+You can tell the collection which type of view to create instances of by subclassing `Ember.CollectionView` and supplying a custom class:

 <pre class="brush: js;">
-App.PeopleCollectionView = SC.CollectionView.extend({
+App.PeopleCollectionView = Ember.CollectionView.extend({
-  itemViewClass: SC.View.extend({
+  itemViewClass: Ember.View.extend({
     mouseDown: function(evt) {
       window.alert('You clicked on ' + this.get('content'));
     }